PlasmaPy/PlasmaPy/docs/about/_stability.rst

 ..
 This document is derived from docs/stability.rst in Astropy.
 See licenses/Astropy_LICENSE.rst in PlasmaPy's directory.

 ..
-This page is currently hidden because we keep forgetting to update it.
+This page is currently hidden because it has been updated irregularly.

 This document summarizes the stability of PlasmaPy's subpackages so that users understand where they might expect changes in the future, and